nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:exclamation: You must have at least one find field provided.
+:information_source: You must have at least one find field provided.

 </div>